SArjaGit/Project-3/README.md

 ## Features

-- Upload an image of yourself.
+- Upload an image of yourself (we suggest a photograph closely-cropped to your head).
 - Select a hair color from a dropdown menu.
 - See the transformed image with the selected hair color.